(ENTR 283) Small Business Creation

 - Effectively recruit prospective customers for business model validation experiments.

-- Design and execute business model validation experiments like demand testing, customer interviewing, etc.
+- Design and execute business model validation experiments.

 - Conduct interviews to understand the emotional perspective of a customer.

-- Use information from business validation experiments to devise and iterate possible solutions to a customer's problems.
+- Utilize data from business validation experiments to devise and iterate potential solutions to a customer's problems.

-- Assess the financial viability of a solution.
+- Assess the financial viability of potential solutions to customer's problems.

-- Describe a validation journey and understanding of the process.
+- Describe a validation journey and understanding of the validation journey process.